-- Update the identification and mapping of Tier 1 and 2 EJ areas based on 2020 Census data and updated ACS data. - Continue to implement the MPO's Public Participation Plan with a focus on efforts to engage EJ populations.
-This includes implementing marketing/outreach strategies identified as part of the MPO and TDM/Rideshare program rebranding project. - Continue working with Metro Transit and local staff to complete the Metro Transit Network Redesign Title VI analysis and prepare for implementation.
-Also, continue to assist Metro in processing and analyzing passenger boarding and alighting, passenger loading, and on-time performance data for use in service planning and Title VI compliance. - Lead effort to conduct Metro Transit on-board passenger survey, one of the primary purposes for which is to gather data on routes EJ populations use and destinations they frequently go, which is used for Title VI analysis. - Provide support for the city/Metro Transit's planning study of the north-south BRT project, including an EJ analysis evaluating the impact on transit accessibility for EJ areas. - Continue to implement the Section 5310 (Enhanced Mobility for Elderly/Disabled Persons) Program Management and Recipient Coordination Plan. - Continue to serve as a representative on the Dane County Human Services (DCHS) Specialized Transportation Commission (STC). - Continue to map and analyze impacts of major roadway and bicycle enhancement projects in the TIP on low-income and minority populations. - Keep lists of minority organizations, contacts, and media sources up to date, and continue to provide information and notices to these organizations and contacts. - Continue to hold MPO Policy Board and other meetings in locations in close proximity to EJ populations and/or convenient for such populations (when in-person meetings are resumed), and make special efforts to engage EJ populations.

-- Continue to implement recommendations of the Title VI Program/LAP Plan, including translation of MPO documents into Spanish and enhancing the Spanish page on the MPO website.
-This includes providing information in Spanish on the RoundTrip program.
-Also update the Title VI/LAP Plan. - Support area communities' efforts to develop or update local ADA Transition Plans. - Conduct analysis of High Injury Network (HIN) and the pedestrian and bicycle crash study as they relate to MPO-identified Environmental Justice areas to enable prioritization of projects addressing safety concerns disproportionately impacting low-income and minority populations.
+- Update the identification and mapping of EJ areas based on 2020 Census data and updated ACS data.
+This work is being completed in partnership with the City of Madison Data Team. - Continue to implement the MPO's Public Participation Plan with a focus on efforts to engage EJ populations.
+This includes implementing marketing/outreach strategies identified as part of the MPO and TDM/Rideshare program rebranding project.
+The new Marketing Specialist position will facilitate and improve the MPO's ability to engage EJ populations. - Continue to assist Metro in processing and analyzing passenger boarding and alighting, passenger loading, and on-time performance data for use in service planning and Title VI compliance. - Lead effort to conduct Metro Transit on-board passenger survey, one of the primary purposes for which is to gather data on routes EJ populations use and destinations they frequently go, which is used for Title VI analysis. - Provide support for the city/Metro Transit's planning study of the north-south BRT project, including an EJ analysis evaluating the impact on transit accessibility for EJ areas. - Continue to implement the Section 5310 (Enhanced Mobility for Elderly/Disabled Persons) Program Management and Recipient Coordination Plan. - Continue to serve as a representative on the Dane County Human Services (DCHS) Specialized Transportation Commission (STC). - Continue to map and analyze impacts of major roadway and bicycle enhancement projects in the TIP on low-income and minority populations. - Keep lists of minority organizations, contacts, and media sources up to date, and continue to provide information and notices to these organizations and contacts. - Continue to hold MPO any in-person Policy Board or other meetings in locations in close proximity to EJ populations and/or convenient for such populations, and make special efforts to engage EJ populations. - Continue to implement recommendations of the Title VI Program/LEP Plan, including translation of MPO documents into Spanish and enhancing the Spanish page on the MPO website.
+This includes providing information in Spanish on the RoundTrip program. - Support area communities' efforts to develop or update local ADA Transition Plans. - Conduct analysis of High Injury Network (HIN) and the pedestrian and bicycle crash study as they relate to MPO-identified Environmental Justice areas to enable prioritization of projects addressing safety concerns disproportionately impacting low-income and minority populations. - Update and expand the Pedestrian and Bicycle Facility Requirements, Policies, and Street Standards report to include laws that create barriers to walking, biking, and e-scooter use by BIPOC people and communities, as modeled in Equitable Cities' Arrested Mobility report. - Address any deficiencies in MPO policies, programs, or operations identified in the WisDOT Title VI Review underway in 2023.

-2022 Planning Accomplishment Highlights
+2023 Planning Accomplishment Highlights